nats-nui/nui/frontend/docs/entities/stream_messages/index.md

 ### QUERY

 - `seq_start`
-message sequence number to start from
+message sequence number to fetch from
+- `start_time`
+datetime (in RCF3339) to fetch from. it takes precendence over the `seq_start` parameter
 - `interval`
-numebr of messages to retrieve (to allow pagination)
+number of messages to retrieve (to allow pagination). if the fetch is by seq_number, also negative interval are permitted
 - `subjects`
 filter messages by subject.
 concatenated into a single string divided with ","